How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 How does an independent archive make deleted posts searchable?

+An independent archive makes deleted posts searchable by storing public content at publication time, so a later deletion on Reddit never touches the stored copy.
 The archive approach inverts the problem.
 Instead of asking Reddit for content after deletion (which Reddit will never grant), an archive captures public posts and comments at publication time and stores them independently.
 Deletion on Reddit then has no effect on the copy: the archive simply preserves what was publicly said, by whom, and when.
 This is the same reason court records cite Pushshift-era data years later; the capture happened before anyone had a reason to delete.

 The strength of any archive is coverage and depth.
 A snapshot that starts in 2024 cannot show you a 2019 comment, and an archive that only stores post titles cannot reconstruct a conversation.
 What matters for investigation is full-text capture of both posts and comments, across years, queryable by author, subreddit, keyword, and date.
 For the mechanics of querying historical Reddit data at scale, see our guide to Reddit archive search.